 Randy Shepard grew up in Raleigh and Carthage, NC.
 Mr. Shepard began playing piano at age 7 and began training church choirs at age 14.
 He has a passion for vocal music and helping young people find their voice through choral music.
 He founded the Martin Luther King, Jr. All Children’s Choir of Raleigh in 1986.
 He recently celebrated 30 years with that organization.
-He has been at DNS since 2011.
+He has been at Durham Nativity School since 2011.